ImplFerris/pico-pico/src/running.md

 # Run the program
 cargo run --target=thumbv8m.main-none-eabihf
 ```

 **Note:** The example codes include a runner configuration in the `.cargo/config.toml` file, defined as:
 `runner = "picotool load -u -v -x -t elf"`.
 This means that when you execute `cargo run`, it actually invokes the `picotool` with the `load` subcommand to flash the program.

 ## Build and Run for RISC-V

 Use this command to build and run programs on the Raspberry Pi Pico 2 n RISC-V mode, utilizing the Hazard3 processors.

+> Note: This book focuses on ARM examples.
+Some examples may need changes before they work on RISC V mode.
+For simplicity, it is recommended to follow the ARM workflow while reading this book.

 ```sh
 # build the program